We are excited to partner with Sport New Zealand to distribute funding to the Whanganui, Rangitīkei and Ruapehu regions.

 Funding distribution across tamariki and rangatahi

 We are committed to ensuring there is an equitable distribution of funds in the Whanganui region to allow tamariki and rangatahi access play, active recreation and sport opportunities.
-We aim to achieve the following levels of distribution across applications approved:

 Resources that may help with your project planning: